 - Remove apples from heat and allow to cool.

-- Start with 4 heaping cups of self-rising flour and cut in ¾ cup Crisco shortening with a fork or your fingers.
-Mix well until shortening is fully incorporated into the flour.
+- Start with 4 heaping cups of self-rising flour and cut in ¾ cup Crisco shortening and ¼ cup butter with a fork or your fingers.
+Mix well until shortening/butter is incorporated into the flour.

 - Add 1½ cups of ice water to flour, and add additional ice water as needed to get all the dry flour mixed in.
 Mix with a fork until dough is sticky.